 Key Differences Between Gross Income and Net Income

-- Net income arrives after all adjustments and appropriations from Gross Income.
+- Gross income is always higher than the Net income.
+This is because the net income arrives after all adjustments and appropriations from Gross Income.

 - While gross income does not depend on net income.
 Net Income is dependent upon gross income.

 Suppose a shoe manufacturing company sells shoes worth Rs.
 10,00,000 over the course of a quarter.
 And the amount spent on production and wages to workers is worth Rs.
 7,50,000.
 So, the gross income of the firm for the quarter will be Rs.
 2,50,000 i.e. 10,00,000 less 7,50,000.

 Let us continue with our example, suppose the indirect expenses for the period is Rs.
 1,80,000 and Sale of furniture is Rs.
 20,000, Taxes paid Rs 5,000, Interest paid to debenture holders, Rs.
 13,000, Dividend paid to Preference Shareholders Rs.
 25,000.
 So, the net income will be 2,50,000 + 20,000 – (1,80,000 + 5,000 + 13,000 + 25000) = 47,000.

 In a nutshell, Gross, as the name suggests is the entire amount that a firm receives from any activity, without giving effect to deductions like expenses.
 Gross income means the amount by which revenue of the company supersedes the cost of production.

 On the other hand, ‘net’ means the actual value left after giving effect to the deductions such as expenses.
 So, net income implies the actual income earned by the company after subtracting all expenses and losses.

 Very very useful site for learning difference of various things in a easy layman’s term